playX18/vmkit-core/README.md

 # vmkit-core

 vmkit-core is a library which provides building blocks for building a language runtime.

+NOTE: Original code is uploaded on [git.playxe.org:playXE/vmkit-core](https://git.playxe.org/playXE/vmkit-core), GitHub repository is a push mirror for backups.

 # Features
 - Garbage Collector: Done by using [mmtk-core](https://github.com/mmtk/mmtk-core)